ICB-DCM/pyABC/doc/contribute.rst

 get your work merged, please:

 1. create a pull request to the develop branch,
-2. check that all tests on travis pass,
+2. check that all tests pass,
 3. check that the documentation is up-to-date,
 4. request a code review from the main developers.